The Best Savings Accounts in Kentucky for 2023

 Lake Chem Community Federal Credit Union was founded in 1971 to serve the employees of the B.F.
 Goodrich Chemical plant in Calvert City, Kentucky.
 It now serves many more customers across more areas of Kentucky.

-Lake Chem has a savings account with an APY that’s higher than the national average.
-You’ll need $25 to open the account, which then serves as the hub of all your Lake Chem accounts.
+Lake Chem has a savings account with an APY higher than the national average.
+You’ll need $25 to open the account, the hub of all your Lake Chem accounts.

 How We Picked: Methodology

-We found the best savings accounts in Kentucky by analyzing savings accounts offered by online banks, local and regional banks and credit unions, and national banks.
-We looked at current APYs offered on savings accounts at over 25 banks along with fees, requirements to open an account, availability of ATMs, access to customer service, and convenience of online and in-app banking.
+We found the best savings accounts in Kentucky by analyzing savings accounts offered by online banks, local and regional banks, credit unions, and national banks.
+We looked at current APYs offered on savings accounts at over 25 banks, fees, requirements to open an account, availability of ATMs, access to customer service, and convenience of online and in-app banking.

-Our top choices for savings accounts in Kentucky reflect bank offers and market conditions at the time of our analysis.
+Our top choices for savings accounts in Kentucky reflect bank offers and market conditions during our analysis.
 Banks change their rates and other features regularly, so it’s always a good idea to check the latest rates directly with any banks you’re considering using.

 How to Choose a Savings Account in Kentucky

-With so many savings accounts to choose from, it’s easy to get overwhelmed.
-Below are a few things to keep in mind when choosing a savings account in Kentucky.
+With so many savings accounts, it’s easy to get overwhelmed.
+Below are a few things to remember when choosing a savings account in Kentucky.

 Online accounts usually have the highest APYs, but the local credit unions on our list still have significantly higher rates than traditional banks.